nospor/teams-tui/README.md

 ## TODO

-- [ ] Adding info when attachment/image was added to a message (currently it strips attachments)
 - [ ] Showing images
 - [ ] Yanking urls (eventually adding some kind of vim mode to select/yank any text)
 - [ ] Notification when new message will arrive (bell in terminal? system notification? maybe notification mode so user can switch between different modes?
 0 - none, 1 - terminal bell, 2 - system notification)